 See that you do love each other, fervently and from the heart.
 For you are the sons of God now; the live, permanent Word of the living God has given you his own indestructible heredity.
 It is true that: ‘All flesh is as grass, and all the glory of man as the flower of the grass.
 The grass withers, and its flower falls away, but the word of the Lord endures for ever.’
 (PHILLIPS)

 It is our only opportunity to share the love and life of Christ with a lost and dying world.

 In short, I want to seize every moment that He has gifted me with on this earth to share His life and love with anyone willing to listen.

-Dear reader, I pray that today’s post pulled on the dream-strings of your heart, causing you to realize that time is short, whether for the baby in the cradle or for the man or woman in his or her senior years.
+I pray that today’s post pulled on the dream-strings of your heart, causing you to realize that time is short, whether for the baby in the cradle or for the man or woman in his or her senior years.

 Until next time,

 P.S.
-If you enjoyed this post and want to know more about me and the types of content I will be posting, please visit my About Page.
+If you want to know more about me and the types of content I post, go here.